Canadian Police Chaplain Association Constitution

 Section 2: Unpaid Dues

-After two years of unpaid dues, the member’s name shall be removed from the roster of members.
+After two years of unpaid dues, the member’s name may be removed from the roster of members.

 ARTICLE 5 - ORGANIZATION

 The Association shall hold an Annual Training Seminar.
 The purpose is to provide training, elect officers, conduct business and ensure continuation and growth.
 The Annual Training Seminar is scheduled between the first week after Thanksgiving up to the first full week before Remembrance Day.